2015 incidents of lead in drinking water in Hong Kong: Heavy metal content in domestically used water

 Potable water that is used in Hong Kong indicated high levels of heavy metal when it was tested.
-The heavy metals include lead and nickel.
+The heavy metals include lead, nickel and cadmium.
 The discovery was made in 2015 when the Democratic Party undertook the responsibility of testing the water that was used at Kai Ching Estate.
 Hong Kong Housing Authority also discovered the presence of heavy metal in the water that was used was higher in comparison to the World Health Organization standards.
 Since lead water pipes have been used in the past there are certain acceptable limits of lead occurrence in drinking water where Hong Kong standard limit is at 10 micrograms of lead per litre.
 Helena Wong who is a member of the Democratic Party led to the exposure of the presence of high levels beyond the set standard of lead occurrence in domestic used water in an estate in Kowloon City.
 The source that resulted to high level of lead in the water was the illegal welding at the joints of the water pipes.
 After the discovery was made the government tried to shift the blame to the contractor but the contractor rejected the blame.
 The contractor claimed that his organisation was responsible for the installation of outside pipes thus didn't undertake the mandate to install the pipes inside the building.

 Lead standards

-Lead is a toxicant that can cause serious and irreversible health damage.
+Lead is a toxin that can cause serious and irreversible health damage.
 Children are especially vulnerable to its effects.
 Due to the historic usage of lead water pipes, many jurisdictions have legal limits on safety levels of lead content in drinking water.
 Hong Kong standards limit the acceptable lead content of drinking water to 10 micrograms of lead per litre, the same standard as Europe, Australia, Taiwan, Japan and Singapore.
 For comparison, the United States allows 15 micrograms while Mainland China allows 10 micrograms per litre.